 VSLO sites may request a LoR for some rotations.

-- It is the student's responsibility to request LoR from a preceptor, mentor, or research supervisor. - KHSU-KansasCOM Clerkship Coordinators will upload these letters into VSLO upon request.
+- It is the student's responsibility to request LoR from a preceptor, mentor, or research supervisor. - The host site will list if the LoR should be uploaded by the student or by the home institution.

 Identifying OMS IV Clerkships